rithmschool/react_curriculum/Unit-01/04-components.md

 By the end of this chapter, you should be able to:

-- Understand how to architect and application using components
+- Understand how to architect an application using components
 - Explain what component hierarchy is and diagram a simple component based application

 ### Component Hierarchy